Nimboo3/ai-code-reviewer/nextjs/public/terms/terms-of-service.md

 # Terms of Service

-Last Updated: October 17, 2025
+Last Updated: January 17, 2025

 ## 1. Company Information

-Company Name: CodeReviewAI
+Service Name: CodeReview.ai

 Contact: https://github.com/Nimboo3

 ## 2. Introduction

-Welcome to CodeReviewAI ("we," "our," or "us").
+Welcome to CodeReview.ai ("we," "our," or "us").
 These Terms of Service ("Terms") govern your access to and use of our website, applications, and services (collectively, the "Services"), including AI-powered code review tools, security analysis features, and subscription services.

 ## 3. Acceptance of Terms